valentinferreyra/valentinferreyra/README.md

 ### Hi there 👋
+This is my personal Github profile.
+In this page I upload projects carried out in the university, and I also upload small projects and exercises carried out in programming courses of my own interest.

+I currently work as a Backend Developer using Golang; but I aspire to become a solid Fullstack Developer, and for that I use this github as a learning source.

 <!--
 **valentinferreyra/valentinferreyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.